 - POMEGRANATE- Pomegranate may prevent the damage done to arterial walls and improve blood flow to the heart.
 Pomegranate is also believed to be effective against atherosclerosis, a condition where plaque builds inside your arteries.

-Start by choosing more of these heart-healthy foods, and take control of your heart health one meal at a time.
+Making small dietary changes now can lead to significant long-term improvements in your health.
+Start by adding more of these foods to your plate today, and take control of your heart health—one meal at a time.

 Join Here